xsamurai/airflow-example/README.md

 or I need something specific.
 Due to lack of time I am using puckel/docker-airflow as my base image to build off of.

+2. The configuration options for the ansible tasks are all static, it would be preferable to allow users to use custom values.

+3. There is no testing at all, this is critical to test not only the resources but also automate load test the environment as well.

+4. Depending on the environment, custom VPC and Subnets should be created and cleaned up.